alyaqasrina/Group-Project-2-Final-Exam-/README.md

 2) <h3> Authentication </h3>
+Authentication is the process of verifying the identity of a user.
+In our web application, we can implement this through user login and registration functionalities.
    <h5> Methods Used or Implemented: </h5>

    * Password hashing using password_hash() and password_verify()

    * Session management with session_start(), session_regenerate_id()
    * Secure session cookie settings
    * Multi-factor authentication (optional, but recommended for added security)